Concordium/concordium.github.io/source/mainnet/net/guides/run-local-chain.rst

 Installing the node distribution
 --------------------------------
-Concordium Node releases currently exist for Ubuntu, MacOS, Windows and Docker.
-See the :ref:`Node Requirements<node-requirements>` section for information on system requirements and detailed instructions on how to obtain, run and manage a node.
-You need the ``concordium-node`` binary supplied with the distributions in your path to run a baker.
-Upon successful installation of the distribution verify that the the binary is  in your path:
+Concordium Node releases exist for Ubuntu, MacOS, Windows, and Docker.
+See the :ref:`Node Requirements<node-requirements>` section for information on system requirements and detailed instructions on how to obtain, run, and manage a node.
+To run a baker, you need the ``concordium-node`` binary supplied with the distributions in your path.
+Upon successful installation of the distribution verify that the binary is in your path:

 .. code-block:: console